pusewicz/wave-function-collapse-dragonruby/README.md

 ![Wave Function Collapse in DragonRuby](mygame/assets/screenshot.png)

+## Live Demo

+Because DragonRuby allows building an HTML game, you can test the implementation yourself at https://pusewicz.github.io/wave-function-collapse-dragonruby/.

 ## Objective

 Build the Wave Function Collapse algorithm in DragonRuby that's fast enough to iterate in a game on each frame.